RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

   </figure>
 </div>

-As aforementioned, the DDIM inference rule (1) can be viewed as a natural Euler method under spherical interpolations.
+Here, we show the DDIM inference rule (1) can be viewed as a natural Euler method under spherical interpolations.

 > **Example 1.
 Natural Euler Sampler for DDIM**
 >